The Holy Body

-Nevertheless, Millenia felt frustrated.
+Nevertheless, Millennia felt frustrated.

 Eager to make her wishes come true.
 Salvatrice lacked ambition.
 She didn’t understand.

-Millenia was beginning to develop a concept of how the world really worked and if she was correct in her assumptions then the Imbrian Empire was small potatoes compared to what was hidden from her in the aether.
+Millennia was beginning to develop a concept of how the world really worked and if she was correct in her assumptions then the Imbrian Empire was small potatoes compared to what was hidden from her in the aether.
 However, the Empire and its resources were necessary to fulfill her ambitions.
 Skarsgaard had a developed industrial sector able to exploit its mineral resources, and create any necessary weapons for a war.
 Their agriculture could sustain hardship in the near term.
 By ruling Skarsgaard with a regime of religious authoritarianism she could keep the social and political sphere stable and expand from there.

 Scrambling the right brains would help with that ambition as well.